onlelonely/devcontainer/README.md

 3. **Project Initialization:**
    - **Interactive Setup with Pre-commit Hooks:**
-     Run `bash devcontainer/setup_project.sh` to walk through project initialization, including Git setup, pre-commit configuration, and optional README.md generation.
+     Run `bash setup_project.sh` to walk through project initialization, including Git setup, pre-commit configuration, and optional README.md generation.

 4. **Manage Packages:**
-   - Run `bash devcontainer/manage.sh` from the terminal (inside or outside the container) to manage your environment or update packages.
+   - Run `bash manage.sh` from the terminal (inside or outside the container) to manage your environment or update packages.

 5. **Persistent Storage:**
    - The `permanent_storage` directory is mounted into the container.
 It holds your configuration files, datasets, logs, and model files—ensuring data continuity even if the container is rebuilt.